Did you know that you have a great deal of control over the texture,

 7. Apply the cleanser with your fingertips or a soft sponge,

 enough to help improve circulation as well as loosen grime and old

 surface skin cells.
 Too much scrubbing will stretch skin and irritate

-it, especially the delicate skin around the
+it, especially the delicate skin around the eyes.

-off cleanser from the neck and hairline.
-Cleanser residue can
+cleanser from the neck and hairline.
+Cleanser residue can clog pores

 10. Follow immediately with a water-based toner and a moisturizer